 Options for Criminal Charges

-Victims are not required to file a criminal report, but are encouraged to do so and will be assisted by the Department of Public Safety in notifying law enforcement if the victim chooses.
+Victims are not required to file a criminal report, but are encouraged to do so and will be assisted by the Department of Campus Safety in notifying law enforcement if the victim chooses.
 Regardless of whether a victim opts to report the crime, accommodations or protective measures will be provided if the victim requests them and if they are reasonably available.
 Shenandoah University will take steps to keep your information private to the extent allowed by law.

 Victims of sexual assault, domestic violence, dating violence, sexual exploitation and stalking can file a criminal complaint by contacting Winchester Police Department at (540) 662-4131 if the incident occurred on main campus.
 If the incident occurred on a satellite campus, contact Frederick County Sheriff’s office at (540) 665-5600.